The Craft of Science Writing

-The Craft of Science Writing: Selections from The Open Notebook is a non-fiction book edited by Siri Carpenter and published in 2020 by The Open Notebook.
+The Craft of Science Writing is a non-fiction book edited by Siri Carpenter and published originally in 2020 by The Open Notebook.
+The second, expanded edition was published in 2024 by the University of Chicago Press.
+The book is part of the Chicago Guides to Writing, Editing, and Publishing series.

 Synopsis

-The Craft of Science Writing presents more than 30 articles, some new, others previously published on The Open Notebook website, organized to answer five questions: "Who is a science journalist and how do you become one?
+The first edition of The Craft of Science Writing presented more than thirty articles, organized to answer five questions: "Who is a science journalist and how do you become one?
 What makes a science story and how do you find one?
 How do you report a science story?
 How do you tell your story?
 How do you build expertise in science writing?"

-In ALA's CHOICE, Melody Herr wrote that the articles are organized "into an introductory course that covers becoming a science journalist, identifying a story idea, conducting research, writing the story, and building proficiency in core skills".
-She also said the articles demonstrate effective idea presentation, "through personal anecdotes, interviews with award-winning journalists, expert panel discussions, and visuals, including a marked-up science article, a flowchart, and helpful checklists".

-Jonathan Wai wrote in Psychology Today, that it "...seeks to illuminate the craft of science writing by collecting numerous perspectives from science writers themselves about how to improve their own craft of science writing."
-Carolyn Crist wrote the pieces "offer advice about how to pitch stories, evaluate scientific and statistical claims, report on controversial topics, and engage readers with a scientific story."
+The Craft of Science Writing, expanded edition, published in 2024, presents nine more articles than the original edition, with some new articles and others previously published on The Open Notebook website.
+According to the publisher's website, the articles focus "...on such topics as how to establish a science beat, how to find and use quotes, how to critically evaluate scientific claims, how to use social media for reporting, and how to do data-driven reporting."